sethfoxen/TeleQ/README.md

+# DISCLAIMER: The majority of this code was generated using ChatGPT
 # TeleQ: Telegram Queue Bot

 ## Description
 This bot automatically forwards messages sent to it in a private chat to a specified Telegram channel at a set interval.
-The messages are stored in a persistent queue, ensuring that they are not lost even if the bot restarts.
-Additional features include randomizing the queue order, error handling for API limits and connection issues, and admin-configurable settings.
+Messages are stored in a persistent queue, ensuring that they aren't lost even if the bot restarts.
+There are options to include randomizing the queue order, error handling for API limits and connection issues, and admin-configurable settings.
+You'll need to create an app on https://my.telegram.org/ by clicking "API development tools" and signing in using your Telegram account in order to get your API ID and hash.

 ## Requirements
-- Python 3.10 or later
+- Python 3.8+, 3.11+ preferred
 - Required dependencies (listed in `requirements.txt`)
 - A Telegram bot API token
-- A Telegram API ID and API hash
+- A Telegram API ID and API hash (https://my.telegram.org/)
 - A channel ID where messages will be forwarded

 ## Installation